Potland Burn

 Whilst the habitat will not be open mosaic, it will be a highly complex mosaic of grassland, scrub and wetlands on a large scale and linked to the Southeast Northumberland Habitat Network which means that it can be used as an alternative to open mosaic credits.

-This combination of technical landscape design and habitat creation facilitated is true to the practice purpose, vision and values of Colour with such an opportunity to have a positive impact on both nature recovery and the stunning Northumbrian rural landscape.
+This combination of technical landscape design and habitat creation facilitated is true to Colour’s practice purpose, vision and values of Colour with such an opportunity to have a positive impact on both nature recovery and the stunning Northumbrian rural landscape.

 LOCATION Northumberland CLIENT Advance Northumberland TEAM Advance Green Futures STATUS in Construction 2026